 If you haven’t already completed the steps in the Quick Start, you should do that now to produce your first automatic wave count.
 Then come back here and read on…

-Now that you’ve calculated an automatic wave count, it’s time to assess the count and to evaluate any potential trading opportunities.
+Now that you’ve calculated an automatic wave count, it’s time to assess the count and evaluate any potential trading opportunities.
 Here are some tips to help you get started:

 Wave Count Basics